 Premier Lounge Jakarta is a Priority Pass Lounge.
-That means you get complimentary access with your Priority Pass membership (which you can buy using our banner link above).
+That means you get complimentary access with your Priority Pass membership.

 If you have a Chase Sapphire Reserve card or American Express Platinum Card, as we do, you get a complimentary Priority Pass Lounge Access card as well.